agrosner/DBFlow/usage/SQLQuery.md

     public void onResultReceived(List<SomeTable> someObjectList) {
       // retrieved here
 });

-// selects all based on these conditions, returns list Select.all(SomeTable.class, conditions);

-// Selects a single model by id Select.byId(SomeTable.class, primaryKey);

 // Selects Count of Rows for the SELECT statment long count = new Select().count(SomeTable.class).where(conditions).count();